 Expand the talent pool

-Our research found that on average these talented and experienced agents are hired more efficiently, but are also more productive and perform at a higher level.
+Our research found that on average these talented and experienced associates are hired more efficiently, but are also more productive and perform at a higher level.
 On average, they deliver higher customer satisfaction and first-call resolution, reduce average handle time, and lower attrition and absenteeism.
-For example, in our experience, absenteeism among the home agent population was 3 percent lower than brick-and-mortar agents (see Proof Point 3).
+For example, in our experience, absenteeism among the home associate population was 3 percent lower than brick-and-mortar associates (see Proof Point 3).

 Enable business continuity